bzliu94/bzliu94.github.io/README.md

 <img title="A gem" src="shape1 - cropped, resized, and cleaned.png">

 # Brian's perambulations
+## 2019-07-02

+Got back yesterday from a three-day vacation where we visited a theme park and a water park.
+Finished Heart of Darkness today.

 ## 2019-06-27 (again)

 We have correct and fast implementation of FastVRB.